 You may want to plan for someone to drive you home.

-Normally, no medicines are needed for this procedure.
-However, pain medicines such as
+Normally, no medications are needed for this procedure.
+However, pain medications such as

 You will probably feel some cramping during the procedure.
 Some women also describe a burning sensation.